I was born in Kingaroy, Queensland, Australia in October 1949, which now makes me nearly 72 years old as I rewrite this.

 I spent time in two hospitals, been to opthamologists and spent time at relatives as I "recovered".

-I am not allowed to drive as the stroke took out my left peripheral vision on both eyes.
+I am not allowed to drive, as the stroke took out a lot of the left vision in both eyes.

-So, therefore I haven't been able to do a lot of things.
+So, therefore I am not able to do a lot of things as well as I used to.

 I can still see the Laptop screen but as you can imagine, it presents problems at times.

-I'm a lot slower using it and the light intensity of the screen can be a problem.
+I'm a bit slower using it and the light intensity of the screen can be a problem.

 With masses of people now on Facebook, most of my time is spent there, rather than here, but I still love doing these pages, so that one or two people have something to read. :) :) :)

-As of now, 31st January 2017, there hasn't been any significant improvement but I learn to cope as this is now my new reality.
+I last updated this page on 28th October 2017and there wasn't any significant improvement but I learnt to cope as this is now my reality.

-I can't blame anyone, other than myself - maybe a better lifestyle would have prevented it.
+I can't blame anyone, other than myself - maybe a better lifestyle could have prevented it, though my grandfather on Dad's side had a stroke at 75 years old.

 Over time I saw others around me have major health problems.
 I thought of that saying - "there but for the grace of God go I".